DEA Seizure of Cash at the Airport

 Attorneys for DEA Cash Seizures at Airports in Florida

-If DEA agents took your money, vehicles, jewelry, or other valuable assets, then contact an experienced criminal defense attorney to fight for the return of the property.
+If DEA agents took your money, vehicles, jewelry, or other valuable assets, contact an experienced criminal defense attorney to fight for the return of the property.
 Contact us for a free and confidential consultation in the office to discuss the case.

-We can help you file a claim for immediate court action or an adverse preliminary hearing showing that the property was illegally seized or the forfeiture was otherwise illegal.
+Our main office is in Tampa, FL.
+We work with attorneys across the United States to fight DEA currency seizures.
+We can help you file a claim for immediate court action or an adverse preliminary hearing showing that the property was illegally seized or the forfeiture itself was illegal.

 Attorney Leslie Sammis in Tampa, FL, is particularly experienced in fighting the seizure of cash by DEA agents at airports throughout the county.
 In some cases, Ms. Sammis teams up with other local attorneys in the jurisdiction where the money was seized.